Student travel insurance deals

 World Nomads offer two insurance plans: Standard and Explorer.
 The Standard Plan is a bit cheaper but does give you less coverage.

-They also cover more than 150 adventure activities.
+They cover more than 200 adventure activities.
 So, whether you're planning to go mountain biking, scuba diving or bungee jumping, you're good to go.

 World Nomads has also set up the Footprints programme.
 This lets you add a small donation that goes directly to local communities and charities.
-At the time of writing, they've already donated over $3.7 million (around £3 million)!
+At the time of writing, they've already donated over $3.8 million (almost £3.1 million)!

-Admiral offers both single trip and annual multi-trip coverage, which includes many activities.
-For example, you can get extra coverage if you're going skiing or going on a cruise.
+Admiral offers both single-trip and annual multi-trip coverage, which includes many activities.
+For example, you can get extra coverage if you're going skiing or on a cruise (for an extra fee).

 They offer 5 Defaqto star travel insurance, so a lot of things are included.
 And, they come at a decent price.